boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/influxdb.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/Influxdb/ChooseDS.png)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  You can also create a data source from the home page by clicking on the **Data Sources** menu on the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/Influxdb/ChooseDS_server.png)

 ## Connect to InfluxDB
 ### Create InfluxDB data source
-After clicking the data source, the **NEW DATA SOURCE** configuration panel opens.
+After clicking on the data source, the **NEW DATA SOURCE** configuration panel opens.
 Follow the given steps to create an InfluxDB data source:
 1. Enter a name and description (optional) for the data source.
 2. Enter a valid InfluxDB server or host name in the **ServerName** text box.
 3. Enter the port, in which the server is running in the **Port** text box.